jdereg/groovy-io/README.md

 In this example, a Groovy object is written to an output stream in JSON format.

 ### Non-typed Usage
-**groovy-io** provides the choice to use the generic "Map of Maps" representation of an object, akin to a Javascript associative array.
+**groovy-io** provides the choice to use the generic "Map of Maps" representation of an object graph, akin to a Javascript associative array.
 When reading from a JSON String or `InputStream` of JSON, the `GroovyJsonReader` can be constructed like this:

     Map graph = GroovyJsonReader.jsonToMaps(String json);